-The following code provides an example client wrapper class that can be used for batching reliable messaging.
-For more information about batching reliable messages, see Section 5.11, "Grouping Messages into Business Units of Work (Batching)."
+This appendix provides an example client wrapper class that can be used for batching reliable messaging for WebLogic Web services using Java API for XML Web Services (JAX-WS).

+For more information about batching reliable messages, see Section 6.11, "Grouping Messages into Business Units of Work (Batching)."